Tokariew/hb_downloader/README.md

 python hb_downloader.py nogames
 ```

-By default, script download multiple files at once, starting with the biggest files.
+By default, script download multiple files at once, starting with the biggest
-You can limit maximum parallel downloads by specifying download-limit, to download 6 audio files at once use:
+files.
+You can limit maximum parallel downloads by specifying download-limit,
+to download 6 audio files at once use:

 ```
 python hb_downloader.py -l 6 audio
 ```

-To download only files from the latest purchase use purchase-limit option, for example to download only ebooks from last 5 bundles use:
+To download only files from the latest purchase use purchase-limit option, for
+example to download only e-books from last 5 bundles use:

 ```
 python hb_downloader.py -n 5 ebook
 ```

-Above example will skip files if they were in previous bundles purchased, so it recommended use is to update downloaded collection by newest purchased bundles not downloaded before.
-If purchase-limit option is omitted all previously downloaded files will have their hash recomputed which will slow down overall process of downloading.
+Above example will skip files if they were in previous bundles purchased, so it
+recommended use is to update downloaded collection by newest purchased bundles
+not downloaded before.
+If purchase-limit option is omitted all previously
+downloaded files will have their hash recomputed which will slow down overall
+process of downloading.

 ### Trove

 In 2020-11-01 ability to download trove games was added.

-By default script don't try to download trove games, it can be enable in config file or by using --trove switch.
-Trove games are inside windows/linux/mac folder in *2010-11-24 trove* directory.
-If reported md5sum for trove games is identical to games from other purchase, then it will be put in corresponding purchase folder and not trove directory.
+By default script don't try to download trove games, it can be enable in config
+file or by using --trove switch.
+Trove games are inside windows/linux/mac
+folder in *2010-11-24 trove* directory.
+If reported md5sum for trove games is
+identical to games from other purchase, then it will be put in corresponding
+purchase folder and not trove directory.

 **Script don't have ability to download only trove games**

-Trove support was dropped on 2022-02-15, because Humble Bundle no longer provide it.
+Trove support was dropped on 2022-02-15, because Humble Bundle no longer
+provide it.